Pulkit-Khandelwal/purple-mri/README.md

 You will see the output in `/your/working/directory/data_for_inference/output_from_nnunet_inference`.

 IMPORTANT NOTE: You don't need to run the following topology correction step and skip directly to the surface-based pipeline below.
 This is because CRUISE correction introduces a lot of "cracks" in the medial area which mess up the surface pipeline.
 Therefore, we use FreeSurfer's topology correction instead in the surface-based pipeline.
-However, for the sake of completeness and for user-dependent application.
-Correct for topology so that adjoining gyri and sulci are clearly separated.
+However, for the sake of completeness and for user-dependent application, we mention it here, and correct for topology so that adjoining gyri and sulci are clearly separated.
 Copy the segmentations from `output_from_nnunet_inference` to a folder `data_for_topology_correction` in your working directory.
 ```
 docker pull pulks/docker_nighres:v1.0.0